nickmomrik/misc-plans/README.md

 # Miscellaneous plans

 This is a place for me to share various build plans/models.
-For more details on the plans, see the associated blogs posts on [nick.blog](https://nick.blog/).
+For more details on each, see the associated blogs posts on [nick.blog](https://nick.blog/).

 [DIY Cyclone Dust Separator](https://nick.blog/2017/10/16/diy-cyclone-dust-separator/)